 The 2024 Environmental Literacy and Knowledge Survey at AGU has provided valuable insights into the environmental awareness, concerns, and knowledge levels of our internal stakeholders-students, academic staff, and administrative staff.
 The results show that all stakeholder groups share a high level of concern regarding various environmental issues, though there are some differences in their specific concerns.
-Students expressed strong concern about industrial pollution, poor-quality drinking water, and global warming, with concern levels averaging 4.49, 4.50, and 4.47, respectively.
+Students, for example, expressed strong concern about industrial pollution, poor-quality drinking water, and global warming, with concern levels averaging 4.49, 4.50, and 4.47, respectively.
+Similarly, academic staff exhibited strong concern about these issues, with their concern for industrial pollution and hazardous waste even higher, at 4.76 and 4.60, respectively.
+Administrative staff also showed high levels of concern, particularly about industrial pollution and hazardous waste, which reflected their overall environmental awareness.